-Past Ocean Dynamics
+Past Ocean Dynamics - Jörg Lippold

 While modern ocean condition parameters can be measured directly from vessels, by moorings, submarine cables and even independently operating floaters the reconstruction of past water mass kinetics seems to be an inconceivable task at first glance.
 Our reconstruction of paleo-information depends on proxy data recovered from deep-sea sediment cores.
-Based on measurements of radioactive decay products (e.g. uranium in sea water) and of isotopic compositions we reconstruct the past deep ocean hydrography during key periods of climate history.
+Based on measurements of isotopic compositions (e.g. U-series) down to ultra-low concentrations we reconstruct the past deep ocean hydrography during key periods of climate history.
 Supported by models we transfer the ocean-wide patterns of these proxy data into quantitative estimates of past circulation strength.